A Modern Basement Remodel Becomes a Sleek Office and More

 Finding new general contractors

 I work in the renovation business, so I initially bid out the job with contractors I’ve worked with.
 But they were all tied up with projects.
 I didn’t want to have competing deadlines.
 Through Sweeten, I met some experienced general contractors.
-We ended up choosing the contractor who seemed most capable and most excited about the job.
+We chose a contractor who seemed most capable and most excited about the job.
 The cherry on top: He was insanely easy to work with.

 My running joke: If I could walk through the basement barefoot, mission accomplished!